ifunanyamirian9-max/Raindrop---Knowledge-Asst-Platform/systemArchitecture.md

-# System Architecture – Raindrop Reimagined
+# System Architecture for Raindrop Reimagined

 Raindrop Reimagined is a cloud-based web application designed to help users store, organize, and rediscover digital content across devices.
 It uses a retrieval-first architecture that connects the frontend, backend, and database through a clean API layer.